If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 A checklist is an essential tool for SaaS companies to ensure that users activate.

-By laying out the activation tasks for each user segment in a custom checklist, you drastically reduce the threat of Day 1 churn, which is a real problem for many SaaS businesses.
+By laying out the activation tasks for each user segment in a custom checklist, you reduce the threat of Day 1 churn.

 So there’s a strong argument for making the checklist as easy for end-users to see as possible.

-As James Clear points out in his book “Atomic Habits,” those behaviors which are the most visible are the most likely to become habitual over time.
+As James Clear points out in his book “Atomic Habits,” those behaviors that are the most visible are the most likely to become habitual over time.

 So do you really want to add the extra friction of putting it inside the resource center, and hoping that the end-user will find it?
 Why would you leave your user activation up to chance like that?

-By contrast, if an end-user of Userpilot’s were to log in, and SaaS company XYZ were to have created a checklist for that person’s segment, the checklist would display automatically.
+By contrast, if an end-user of Userpilot were to log in, and SaaS company XYZ were to have created a checklist for that person’s segment, the checklist would display automatically.

 Much more straightforward.

-To build a checklist as a SaaS company using Pendo, you first have to create a resource center for your app.
+To build a checklist, you first have to create a resource center for your app.

 Pendo resource center